 Document damage

 When mold becomes an issue, it's important to document the extent of the damage thoroughly.
-This documentation isn't just for your peace of mind; it's essential when filing a claim.
+This documentation isn't just for your peace of mind; it's essential when filing a mold claim.

 Take photographs of the affected areas, noting the scale of the mold growth and any damage it has caused.
 Photographic evidence can serve as a powerful tool during the claims process, helping your insurance provider better understand the scope of the damage.